netcinematics/WILD_WEST_MEME/README.md

 A PUBLIC GOOD, to make YOU laugh.

+Satire/Parody to Educate, and

 To IMMORTALIZE the moment...
 2/2022.

 Do you REMEMBER?

 Those dance moves ... (~~wisdom~~) of Vitalik Buterin.

+Thank you ETHDenver 2022.

 ----